-Of course, like almost every European city during this season also Barcelona has some great Christmas Markes.
+Of course, Barcelona also has some great Christmas Markes like almost every European city during this season.
 Even if they are hardly comparable to the Christmas markets in Germany, they are still worth a visit.

-What makes them special is not the winter magic that lies above them, but the very own Catalan Christmas traditions that underlie them.
+What makes them unique is not the winter magic that lies above them but the very own Catalan Christmas traditions that underlie them.

 Fira de Santa Llúcia

 The Fira de Santa Llúcia (Feria de Santa Lucía) is by far the oldest Christmas market in the city.
 Its roots go back to 1786 when the market was first mentioned in writing.
-It is not only the oldest Christmas market in the city but also the most visited.
+It is the oldest Christmas market in the town and the most visited.